DavidTobonIBIO/DenseDiffusion/experiments/README_experiments.md

 ## Overview

-The experiment generates images using validation dataset samples (images 1.png and 5.png) with different hyperparameter configurations:
+The experiment generates images using validation and test dataset samples with different hyperparameter configurations:

 - **Base generation**: Uses default hyperparameters from the Gradio app
-- **Parameter variations**: Tests 2 different values for each of the 3 key hyperparameters
+- **Parameter variations**: Tests different values for each of the 3 key hyperparameters
-- **Total generations**: 8 images per input (1 base + 7 variations)

 ## Hyperparameters Tested